-The Mastiff, who is sometimes commonly referred to as the English Mastiff, or the Old English Mastiff, is one giant dog.
-He is handsome, he is sweet, he is gentle, and boy is he big!
+The Mastiff, who is sometimes commonly referred to as the English Mastiff or the Old English Mastiff, is one giant dog.
+He is handsome, he is sweet, he is gentle, and boy, is he big!
 His size alone means that he is not suitable for many family homes.
 So, you’ve really got to size him up before you commit to taking him on.

-Those that are experienced with the breed can attest to the fact that their size isn’t the only thing that you’ll need to manage as an owner.
-They are quite stubborn, and can be territorial.
+Those who are experienced with the breed can attest to the fact that their size isn’t the only thing that you’ll need to manage as an owner.
+They are quite stubborn and can be territorial.
 This can be a problem with a giant breed.
 How do you handle it when it’s snowing outside and your 200-pound dog refuses to come inside?
 These are questions you’ll want to answer before welcoming one into your home.

-From the Mastiff’s size, to their living requirements, training needs, and how much food they eat, you’ll need to become an expert on each before welcoming one into your home.
-These big lovable dogs can be the best family dogs on the planet, as long as they are properly trained.
+From the Mastiff’s size to their living requirements, training needs, and how much food they eat, you’ll need to become an expert on each before welcoming one into your home.
+These big, lovable dogs can be the best family dogs on the planet as long as they are properly trained.
 Let’s take a look at what you can expect when you adopt an English Mastiff.

 The English Mastiff is from, you guessed it, from England.
 He is an ancient dog breed that originates from 55 B.C.
-We know this because Julias Caesar, the great Roman conqueror, made a note in his journal about them.
+We know this because Julius Caesar, the great Roman conqueror, made a note in his journal about them.
 When he invaded Great Britain, he was in awe of the breed and their sheer power.
 He took them back with him to Rome, where he fought them in the ring against lions, other beasts, and human gladiators.

 Medieval England is when he came into focus.
 Rich landowners continued to use him as an estate guard, and they also used him for hunting large game.
-He was also the war dog of choice in the 15th century battle between the English and the French.
+He was also the war dog of choice in the 15th-century battle between the English and the French.
 But they were expensive to feed, so only the richest people were lucky enough to have them.

 Fast forward to the 19th century, and the Mastiff breed was nearly fought to death because of the cruel dogfighting bloodsport in England.
 The breed managed to recover their numbers.
 But come the 20th century, the breed almost became extinct, and just 14 of them were left.
 Thankfully, the English Mastiff was also popular in America.
-And American breeders exported their fine specimens to their native land and restored the breed.
+American breeders exported their fine specimens to their native land and restored the breed.
 Phew!

-He was much bigger back in the day, and over time he has become much smaller and less ferocious.
+He was much bigger back in the day, and over time, he has become much smaller and less ferocious.
 It’s difficult to imagine just how big he really was!
 He is no longer used in battle, but instead, he can now be found soaking up the sun in the yard or snuggling on the sofa with his favorite humans.
 He is consistently found in the top 30 dog breeds, according to the American Kennel Club.
-And if it wasn’t for his humongous size, we think he’d be much popular.
+And if it wasn’t for his humongous size, we think he’d be much more popular.

 The English Mastiff is a chilled-out canine.
 He is so laid back that many people assume that he doesn’t have a care in the world.
 And they’re probably right!
 This breed is happy to snooze with you all day long, and he’d skip exercise if you’d let him.
-This breed snores, a lot.
+This breed snores a lot.
 Louder than most humans, in fact.

 Mastiffs love to be silly with their families.
 Just watch out because his uncoordinated body and thick tail will send things flying in all the excitement.
-Especially during puppyhood, because he is a super clumsy teenager.
+Especially during puppyhood because he is a super clumsy teenager.
 It takes a few years for them to understand how to use their bodies.

 Thankfully, he saves fun for the outside, and he is calm in the home.
 This delightful doggy is a true gentle giant and is surprisingly quite sensitive.
 He doesn’t like family arguments and is quick to comfort his loved ones if they are having a bad day.

 Don’t allow him to get too protective, though, because he needs to know that he is not the boss of the home.
-He is a headstrong dog who needs fair, but firm, guidance.
+He is a headstrong dog who needs fair but firm guidance.
 With a Mastiff around, you’ll quickly come to realize how stubborn they are.
 If you are seeking a fully obedient pup, it’s time to skip to the next breed.

 Size & Appearance